Granite Rock | Properties and Meaning

-More about Granite
+More Facts about Granite

-Best known for its mottled pink, white and grey colour, granite is known for its strength and durability hence has been prized as a building material for thousands of years.
-It was widely used in Ancient Egypt particularly for carving obelisks but also for chambers of the Great Pyramid.
+Best known for its mottled pink, white and grey colour, granite stone is known for its strength and durability hence has been prized as a building material for thousands of years.
+It was widely used in Ancient Egypt particularly for carving obelisks but also for the chambers of the Great Pyramid.
 In South Dakota the heads of four U.S presidents are carved into the face of Mount Rushmore which is granite.

-Buy Rocks and Minerals
+Our Collection of Rocks and Minerals